alectian/vant/docs/markdown/quickstart.en-US.md

 ### CDN

-The easiest way to use Vant is to include a CDN link in the html file, after which you can access all components via the global variable `vant`.
+The easiest way to use icloudata is to include a CDN link in the html file, after which you can access all components via the global variable `vant`.

 ```html
 <!-- import style -->